ba-san/Count-Annotator2/README.md

     <td>3280</td>
   </tr>
 </table>
-This data is gained from single 4K image.
+This data is gained from single 4K image for each row.

 Cropping setting (explained below) was width = 300, height = 300, x_gap = 30, y_gap = 30.

 ## Ecosystem
 <img src="https://user-images.githubusercontent.com/44015510/56487112-04c13400-6515-11e9-823e-ff84472e5774.png" width="400">

-It is useful for team annotaion.
+Count-Annotator2 is useful for team annotaion also.
 Members can create training data using annotaion2.py and person in charge can check each data quality by checker.py.

-If you annotate by annotation2.py, directories for each frame will be created (Blue).
+If you annotate by annotation2.py, directories for each frame will be created (Blue box).
 After that, person in charge can check each created data by checker.py.
-The directory checked by him/her will be changed to "OO_checked" (Green).
+The directory checked by him/her will be changed to "OO_checked" (Green box).
 Finally, you can crop only checked frames by running cropping.py.
-Directory's name will be changed to "OO_cropped" again.
+Directory's name will be changed to "OO_cropped" again (Red box).

 ## Set up
 It is recommended to use Python3.7.